Zjut-MultimediaPlus/PiCNet/README.md

 # PiCNet
-PiCNet: Physics-infused Convolution Network for Radar-Based Precipitation Nowcasting The PiCNet is a pytorch-based model for precipitation nowcasting.
+PiCNet: Physics-infused Convolution Network for Radar-Based Precipitation Nowcasting The PiCNet is a pytorch-based model for precipitation nowcasting and the structure of PiCNet is in [PiCNet-structure](PiCNet/picnet_structure.pdf).

 For more information or papers, please refer to [PiCNet](https://ieeexplore.ieee.org/document/10890850).